 I’m in my mid-30s and coming out as queer.
-This is something I struggle to type, as I’ve only ever had relationships with two people — both of which were with heterosexual cis-men.
+This is something I struggle to type, as I’ve only ever had relationships with two people.
 Both of whom I ended up marrying.

 Every week, I login for my volunteer shift and chat with youth as a counselor for a popular LGBTQIA+ suicide prevention service.
 I find myself repeating the same phrases, “Your identity is valid.”
 “Our sexuality and gender identity aren’t set in stone.”
 “People’s identities can be fluid.”
 I share resources, like a graphic that shares a spectrum, which can help folks visualize how they feel at any given time.
 I tell them to mark how they identify today on each line, but don’t feel limited, that it’s okay to mark something different tomorrow.